Hypercubers/hypercubing.xyz/docs/glossary.md

 - A **tiling** is a construction of a puzzle by cutting a filled space, typically with no pieces removed.
 - A **soup** is a construction of a puzzle by adding objects to an initially empty space.

+### Physicality

+These definitions are bespoke to the hypercubing community, and have been refined over time as we discover more strange cases.
+Unlike most other terms on this page, these do not have rigid definitions; they may change as more possibilities are discovered.

+The exact assignment of "physical" and "mechanical" is a historical quirk inherited from Melinda's "physical" 2^4^.

+- The **geometric rank** of a puzzle is the rank of its geometry; that is, the dimension of its stickers/facets plus one.
+Examples:
+    - The Rubik's cube has rank 3.
+    - 3^4^ has rank 4.
+    - MagicTile puzzles all have rank 3.
+    - Circle puzzles have rank 3.
+    - Loopover has rank 3.
+    - Reflesquare has rank 2.
+- A **virtual** puzzle is one simulated on a computer.
+In hypercubing, this is the closest we can get to the true form of the puzzle.
+- A **mechanical** puzzle is one that uses a physical mechanism in a number of dimensions that is the geometric rank of the puzzle, typically using geometric constraints to hold pieces together.
+For example, a mechanical 3^4^ uses 4 dimensions.
+A mechanical circle puzzle uses 3 dimensions.
+The typical Rubik's cube is a mechanical 3^3^.
+    - A mechanical puzzle may exist in geometry other than 3D Euclidian space; one may talk about a mechanical face-turning Klein Quartic puzzle in quotiented H3 or H2xE space.
+- A **physical** puzzle is one that is built in a dimension lower than its geometric rank, typically ([but not always](https://www.youtube.com/watch?v=C_Wq42L-12M)) using rigid pieces.
+For example, Melinda's physical 2^4^ uses 3D space.
+A physical 2^5^ may use 3D or 4D space.
+A physical 3^3^ uses 2D.
+All known physical higher-dimensional puzzles are [documented in this wiki](/puzzles/physical.md).
+    - A physical puzzle must have the same state space and allowed moves as the original, although some moves may take multiple steps to achieve.
+- A move is **accessible** on a physical puzzle if it can be performed in one or very few actions.
+    - A good physical puzzle has many accessible moves.
+- A **gyro** is a multi-step action on a physical puzzle that changes the accessible moves.
+Gyros often correspond to higher-dimensional rotations.
+- A **half gyro** or **partial gyro** is a multi-step action on a physical puzzle that performs an inaccessible move.
+- A **virtual physical** ("virt phys") puzzle is a computer simulation of a physical puzzle.

 ### Completions

 - A **real** puzzle is one with all interior pieces.
 For example, a real 7×7×7 has $7^3=343$ pieces, compared to $7^3-5^3=218$ pieces for a standard 7×7×7.